This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Am I building my garden pond for functionality or for beauty?

-When building a pond for functionality, as in sustainably growing flowering or other aquatic plants, it’s important to ensure that your pond has access to an adequate amount of water for filling, cleaning, and refilling your pond.
+When building a pond for functionality, as in sustainably growing flowering or other aquatic plants, it’s important to ensure that your pond has access to adequate water for filling, cleaning, and refilling your pond.

-If you plan to build your pond in the shade, it’s important to make sure you’re building your pond in an area that receives adequate sunlight for the size and location of your pond.
+If you plan to build your pond in the shade, it’s important to ensure you’re building it in an area that receives adequate sunlight for the size and location of your pond.

 How much space do I have to build my wildlife pond?

 Space is at the top of the list when deciding whether you will build your garden pond in the direct sun or shade.
-The amount of space you have for building your pond is going to make the difference between whether you should build your pond in direct sunlight, a medium amount of sunlight, or in the shade.
+The space you have for building your pond will make the difference between whether you should build your pond in direct sunlight, a medium amount of sunlight, or in the shade.

 Large shady trees and other shaded outdoor areas are good examples of shaded areas where small garden ponds are built.